mustafakoca99/MustafaKoca/README.md

 Database; I have knowledge of MsSQL Server, MySQL, MsAccess management and design.

-I work on Data Science and Deep Learning.
+I work on Deep Learning.

 I am interested in Cloud Computing; Amazon Web Services and Microsoft Azure.